 Well written headings are meaningful to users who may read them out of context (table of contents, etc.) & in page navigation for the visually impaired.

 Logical heading tags are an easy way for users to quickly navigate a page, predict organization & access recently updated content.

 8. Responsive or mobile designs

-- Content-heavy sites can offer a mobile version with minimized, simplified content to accommodate smaller screens/ limited space.
+- Content-heavy sites can offer a mobile version with simplified content to accommodate smaller screens/limited space.

 - Responsive designs can simplify mobile content delivery using CSS.

 - Buttons, links & other touch controls should be large enough to easily access on mobile screens (even for those with low mobility or vision).

 - Short urls are easier to read, type & use on smaller devices.

 - In mobile portrait layout, form labels should always be displayed above their respective fields.

 - Forcing a specific mobile display orientation can make it difficult for users with limited mobility to use & should be avoided if possible.